AaryaK05/API-Hub/Rest-Countries/README.md

 - HTML/CSS/JS

 ## Prerequisite
+To run this project you need these installed and running-
-- Node.js
+- Node.js(v18 or above)
-- npm
+- npm(v7 or above)

 ## How to run this file localy-
-- Download this folder
+- Download or clone this folder
-- Navigate to the directory and type 'npm i' to install dependencies.
+- Navigate to the directory in terminal and type 'npm i' to install dependencies.
-- Then 'nodemon index.js' to run the project.
+- Then type 'nodemon index.js' to run the project.